oracle/docker-images/OracleFMWInfrastructure/README.md

         Parameters:
            -v: version to build.
 Required.
            Choose : 12.2.1.x
-           -d: Choose where the domain should be poersisted to a volume or to the image
            -c: enables Docker image layer cache during build
            -s: skips the MD5 check of packages